 get answers to your questions, both general and specific.

 You are encouraged to share your work with your fellow workshop attendees.
 For this purpose we will have an informal poster session on Monday, May 8.
-Sign up to present your work via the registration link or email your abstract to firstname.lastname@example.org by April 11.
+In addition, this year we are choosing four abstracts for selected short talks on Sunday, May 7th, so send us your best work!
+Abstracts can be submitted via the registration link or email your abstract to firstname.lastname@example.org by April 10.

 Do I need to pay for anything?

 Based on the feedback from last year, we will be charging $25 for academic attendees to hold your spot and cover coffee and snacks.
 Please contact the Workshop Team email@example.com if you need financial assitance.
-The rest of the event is made possible by the generosity of the Broad Institute, Office of Strategic Alliances and Partnering, BioMed Ventures, Addgene, and Aeronaut Brewery.
+The rest of the event is made possible by the generosity of the Broad Institute, Addgene, Benchling, Desktop Genetics, and Twist Bioscience.